-Legend has it that the grateful chef recommended that Sharwood visit P Vencatachellum at No. 1 Pophams Broadway in Madras.
-Vencatachellum blended a famed curry powder, including turmeric from Chittagong, coriander from Kerala, chillis from Orissa, and four secret ingredients.
-The mix impressed Sharwood, and he arranged to distribute Vencat curry powder in Britain.
+Legend has it that the grateful chef recommended that Sharwood visit P Vencatachellum at No. 1 Popham’s Broadway in Madras.
+Vencatachellum made a famed curry powder, which blended stone-ground turmeric from Chittagong, coriander from Kerala, chillis from Orissa, and four secret ingredients.
+The product impressed Sharwood, and he arranged to distribute “Vencat” curry powder in Britain from 1893.

-J A Sharwood was incorporated in 1899 as a limited company with capital of £50,000.
+J A Sharwood was incorporated as a limited company with capital of £50,000 in 1899.
 A factory, the Offley Works, was established at Vauxhall.